VolShyn/VolShyn.github.io/_finance/financial_assets.md

 * Derivatives, like options and futures
 * Foreign currencies

-<sub> Cash (coins, bills) has physical form, however it's still financial assets, because it's value doesn't come from the materials used (paper, metal) but from it's role in the monetary system.  <sub>
+<sub> Cash (coins, bills) has a physical form, however, it's still a financial asset, because its value doesn't come from the materials used (paper, metal) but from its role in the monetary system. <sub>

-One key point of financial assets, is that they are more **liquid** that physical assets.
+One key point of financial assets is that they are more **liquid** than physical assets.
 This means some can easily sell them and convert them into cash.

 **Risk** differs from type-to-type of financial asset.
 They can be either low-risk or high-risk.
 Moreover, **returns** will change depending on the risk, from low but stable returns to high but unstable.